Interplay between hysteresis and nonlocality during onset and arrest of flow in granular materials

 where $\delta$ is the Dirac delta function, and $w$ is the Gaussian kernel

-with $L$ the kernel size, which we choose equal to 0.01 times the maximum observed value of $v_\mathrm{w}^{(i)}(t)$ across all runs and times.
+with $L$ the kernel size, which we choose equal to 0.01 times the maximum observed value of $\tilde{v}_\mathrm{w}^{(i)}(t)$ across all runs and times.
 The PDF \eqref{eq:PDF} can be conveniently expressed as

 and it integrates to one, as it should.
-Further, we also need to reduce the stochastic transition stresses between flowing and arrested states into a unique deterministic value, which we define in a similar way to Section \ref{sec:CalibrationSimplePlaneShear} as the \textit{lowest achievable} value.
-For each realization, we first calculate $\mu_\mathrm{w,start}$ as the observed $\mu_\mathrm{w}$ when $v_\mathrm{w}$ last exceeds the threshold value $10^{-3} \ell \sqrt{P_\mathrm{w}/m}$ during stress increase, and $\mu_\mathrm{w,stop}$ as the observed $\mu_\mathrm{w}$ when $v_\mathrm{w}$ last falls below the same threshold during stress decrease.
+Further, we also need to reduce the stochastic transition stresses between flowing and arrested states into a unique deterministic value, which we define in a similar way to Section \ref{sec:CalibrationSimplePlaneShear} as the \textit{lowest achievable} value to be consistent with the methodology followed in calibrating the local yield stress ratio $\mu_\mathrm{s}^*$ of the model.
+For each realization, we first calculate $\mu_\mathrm{w,start}$ as the observed $\mu_\mathrm{w}$ when $\tilde{v}_\mathrm{w}$ last exceeds the threshold value $10^{-3}$ during stress increase, and $\mu_\mathrm{w,stop}$ as the observed $\mu_\mathrm{w}$ when $\tilde{v}_\mathrm{w}$ last falls below the same threshold during stress decrease.
 The deterministic starting and stopping critical stress ratios are then defined as the $x$-intercept of a fitted linear CDF to the stochastic $\mu_\mathrm{w,start}$ and $\mu_\mathrm{w,stop}$ values, similar to Figure \ref{fig:Calibration}(c).
 In the following, we will refer to these deterministic thresholds as $\mu_\mathrm{w,start}$ and $\mu_\mathrm{w,stop}$.